lauzierj/aws-sdk-q/README.md

-# aws-sdk-promise
+# aws-sdk-q

-Hack for adding the .promise() method to all aws-sdk request objects (aws-sdk is a peerDependency).
+Hack for adding the .q() method to all aws-sdk request objects (aws-sdk is a peerDependency).

 ## How it works?